rogerbarton/vr-modeling/docs/report/1-Intro.md

 ## Related Work

-Several 3D modeling applications already exist on the Oculus Store such as [Google Blocks](https://arvr.google.com/blocks/), [Facebook's Quill](https://quill.fb.com/).
+Several 3D modeling applications already exist on the Oculus Store such as [Google Blocks](https://arvr.google.com/blocks/) :cite:`google-blocks`, [Facebook's Quill](https://quill.fb.com/) :cite:`quill`.
 These offer construction of 3D scenes from primitives and brush strokes.
 Quill also offers being able to animate these.
-[Oculus Medium](https://www.oculus.com/medium/) provides more advanced functionality with sculpting.
-[Blender](https://www.blender.org/) has recently added a [VR scene inspection](https://docs.blender.org/manual/en/dev/addons/3d_view/vr_scene_inspection.html) ([release notes](https://wiki.blender.org/wiki/Reference/Release_Notes/2.83/Virtual_Reality)) add-on.
+[Oculus Medium](https://www.oculus.com/medium/) :cite:`oculus-medium` provides more advanced functionality with sculpting.
+[Blender](https://www.blender.org/) :cite:`blender` has recently added a [VR scene inspection](https://docs.blender.org/manual/en/dev/addons/3d_view/vr_scene_inspection.html) ([release notes](https://wiki.blender.org/wiki/Reference/Release_Notes/2.83/Virtual_Reality)) add-on.
 This enables the user to view a scene in VR.
-[Unreal Engine](https://www.unrealengine.com/) has also developed a [VR mode](https://docs.unrealengine.com/en-US/Engine/Editor/VR/index.html) which can be used for level design.
+[Unreal Engine](https://www.unrealengine.com/) :cite:`unreal-engine` has also developed a [VR mode](https://docs.unrealengine.com/en-US/Engine/Editor/VR/index.html) which can be used for level design.

 In summary, there already exist several VR editors for 3D modeling and animation.
 However, this is still a developing field with little standardization.
 The deformation of meshes in VR has not yet been explored, particularly with libigl, which is what this thesis focuses on.